JSchmie/ScrAIbe-WebUI/docs/Customize.md

 - **error_template**: Path to the HTML template used for error notification emails.
 Customize this template as needed.
 - **error_subject**: Subject line for error notification emails.
 - **error_format_options**: Format options for error emails.
 This typically includes the contact email or any other relevant information.
+  - **exception**: Automatically populated with the exception details during error handling.
+Ensure your template includes this placeholder.
   - **contact_email**: Your contact email address.
 This can be customized or additional options can be added as necessary.
 - **success_template**: Path to the HTML template used for success notification emails.
 Customize this template as needed.
 - **success_subject**: Subject line for success notification emails.